intershop/intershop-pwa/docs/concepts/url-rewriting.md

 ## Rewriting Artifacts

-Artifacts for custom routes are accumulated in `src/app/core/routing`.
+Artifacts for custom routes are accumulated in *src/app/core/routing*.

 ### matchXRoute

 Each route must supply an implementation of [UrlMatcher] to be used in the routing module.
-We recommend defining custom routes in `src/app/pages/app-last-routing.module.ts`, so they don't interfere with other routes.
+We recommend defining custom routes in *src/app/pages/app-last-routing.module.ts*, so they do not interfere with other routes.
 The easiest approach for implementation would be to build on top of `UrlSegment`, but it is also possible to implement a custom solution with regular expressions.

 ### XRoutePipe